neumino/neumino.github.io/movies.md

 ### Roald Dahl&#39;s The Witches
-*Released on 2020-10-26, vote average 5.4*
+*Released on 2020-10-26, vote average 7.2*

-In 1960s Alabama, an orphaned young boy staying with his grandmother at a hotel, stumbles across a conference of witches and gets transformed into a mouse by the Grand High Witch.
+In late 1967, a young orphaned boy goes to live with his loving grandma in the rural Alabama town of Demopolis.
+As the boy and his grandmother encounter some deceptively glamorous but thoroughly diabolical witches, she wisely whisks him away to a seaside resort.
+Regrettably, they arrive at precisely the same time that the world&#39;s Grand High Witch has gathered.

 <iframe id="player"
 	type="text/html"